-A strong cross-dependency exists between this contaminants reduction strategy and the water quality strategy related to reduction of nutrients (nitrogen, phosphorous) and sediment.
+A strong cross-dependency exists between this contaminant reduction strategy and the water quality strategy related to reduction of nutrients (nitrogen, phosphorous) and sediment.
+The TCW has completed work to rank the relative effectiveness of nutrient/sediment reduction practices on reduction of toxic contaminants including PCBs.
 As the jurisdictions continue to place high priority on management practices related to nutrients and sediment, the TCW will contribute to developing tools that help Chesapeake Bay Program partners assess multiple benefits of pollution control management practices.
 The TCW will work with the Water Quality Goal Team and its workgroups to find synergistic management approaches.

 From an implementation perspective, this strategy will benefit from coordination with the Local Leadership and Diversity strategies.
 As mentioned above, there is an interest in building awareness of the impacts of PCB contamination and the extent of fish consumption advisories at the local level.
-It has also been established that many toxic contaminants are more concentrated in urban areas where diverse and under-represented populations are critically important to effective achievement of the contaminants reduction goal.
+The TCW will continue to lead the dissemination and use of the Fish Consumption Advisory Infographic.
+It has also been established that many toxic contaminants are more concentrated in urban areas where diverse and under-represented populations are critically important to effective achievement of the contaminant reduction goal.